TAP Team Bios

 Bradley S. Colquitt

-My name is Brad Colquitt and I’ve been a member of the TAP team since the beginning of the program in October of 2015.
-As lead, Business Relationship Manager (BRM), I am responsible for oversight of TAP BRMS and Trainers, as well as onboarding and vetting, deployment & training, and post deployment support of TAP Tribes.
+My name is Brad Colquitt and I've been a member of the TAP team since the beginning of the program in 2015.
+As Lead Business Relationship Manager (BRM), I am responsible for oversight of the TAP BRMs and Trainers, as well as onboarding and vetting, deployment & training, and post deployment support of over 100 TAP Tribes.

 James L. Barrett